-Learning about the Bronze Age, boys have worked in Greenwood’s outdoor forge melting metal to create everything from coins, to a variety of embellished objects.
+Learning about the Bronze Age, students have worked in Greenwood’s outdoor forge melting metal to create everything from coins, to a variety of embellished objects.

 Engaging students in both the creation and the history of art, they compare ancient works with contemporary Picasso bowls and Henry Moore sculpture.

-When a Greenwood boy shows an affinity for printmaking, sculpture, painting, music, woodworking, videography etc., we provide opportunities for him to delve deeper into study on campus and through outside internships.
+When a Greenwood student shows an affinity for printmaking, sculpture, painting, music, woodworking, videography etc., we provide opportunities for them to delve deeper into study on campus and through outside internships.
 Students have worked with a local glass blowing studio, assisted musicians with their sound stage, and contributed video and photography to Greenwood’s digital marketing efforts.